Political Campaign: 5 Tips, Get your Digital Ducks in a Row.

 5. Digital Advertising: Digital advertising is incredibly cost-effective and really easy to manage.
 From Facebook ads to Google search ads, you can start out simple and expand to more advanced ads as you grow.
 Using digital ads to bring in more supporters and/or to raise money is a great way to take advantage of the digital tools available these days.
 Digital advertising is scalable and flexible and can work for any size political campaign.

-These are just starting points for your political campaign.
+These are just digital starting points for your political campaign.
 If you want to check out even more, click here for 9 Political Campaign Tips.